 We have agreed to issue to the representative of the underwriters warrants to purchase up to 96,154 shares of common stock, which is 5% of the shares sold in this offering, excluding the over-allotment option, as additional compensation.
 The shares issuable upon exercise of these warrants are identical to those offered by this prospectus.
 We are registering hereby the warrants and the shares of common stock issuable upon exercise of the warrants.
 The warrants are exercisable for cash or on a cashless basis at per share exercise price equal to 125% of the public offering price per share in this offering commencing on a date which is one year from the date of effectiveness and expiring on a date which is no more than five years from the date of effectiveness in compliance with FINRA Rule 5110(f)(2)(G)(i).
 The warrants and the shares of common stock underlying the warrants have been deemed compensation by FINRA and are, therefore, subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 The representative (or permitted assignees under the Rule) will not sell, transfer, assign, pledge or hypothecate these warrants or the securities underlying these warrants, nor will it engage in any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of these warrants or the underlying securities for a period of 180 days after the effective date.
 In addition, the warrants provide for registration rights upon request, in certain cases.
-The demand registration right provided will not be greater than seven years from the effective date of effectiveness in compliance with FINRA Rule 5110(f)(2)(G)(v).
-The piggyback registration right provided will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
+The demand registration right provided will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
 We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants, other than underwriting commissions incurred and payable by the holders.
-The exercise price
+The exercise price and number of shares issuable upon exercise of the warrant exercise price or underlying shares will not be adjusted for issuances of common stock at a price below the